replicatedhq/replicated-docs/docs/release-notes/rn-kubernetes-installer.md

 * Disk and Volume validation checks are now run prior to migrating from Rook to OpenEBS.
 A failed validation check aborts the upgrade.

 ### Bug Fixes {#bug-fixes-v2023-01-03-0}
-* Fixes installation conflicts when trying to install the Containerd add-on when Docker is already installed on the host.
+* Fixes installation conflicts when installing the Containerd add-on and Docker is already installed on the host.
 Now the installation checks to see if Docker is installed and provides users with the option to automatically remove Docker.
 * Fixes an issue where EKCO's provisioned HAProxy load balancer pod crashed when it did not have access to the Config file.
 * Fixes an issue that causes air gapped upgrades to Rook add-on version 1.7.11 to fail with ImagePullBackoff errors.
 * Fixes an issue with the Docker preflight check not failing on some unsupported operating systems.